In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 It provides the necessary insights to help formulate solutions to improve the team’s state.

-The GRPI Model is a useful tool for newly-formed teams and when a team encounters a problem with an unknown cause.
+The GRPI Model is a useful tool for new teams and when a team encounters a problem with an unknown cause.

 It is highly recommended that a team’s GRPI assessment should be reviewed occasionally to closely monitor the team’s performance.